underfirst/sumire/README.md

 ## License

-`sumire` is distributed under the terms of the  Apache-2.0 license.
+`sumire` is distributed under the terms of the MIT License.

 ## Acknowledgements (Dependent libraries, data, and models.)